 Ultimate Ears Boom 3

 UE made its name delivering quality sound at reasonable prices.
-Launched in 2020, the Boom 3 is still one of the best-value Bluetooth speakers, offering a solid set of features without breaking the bank.
+Launched in 2020, the Boom 3 is still one of the best Bluetooth speaker options, offering a solid set of features without breaking the bank.
 That familiar big-button cylinder is as tough as ever: UE put it through drop, dunk and durability tests to check it’ll keep bringing the beats.
 And with a 15-hour battery life, it should certainly do that.

 Sound is vigorous, if not as weighty at the low-end as some rivals.
 Audio is well-controlled, with no shortage of power when the party calls for extra punch.
 Mids and trebles are lively, without ever sounding harsh.

 It’s worth downloading the Boom app to unlock a few extra features and settings – PartyUp in particular.
 This allows you to connect up to 150 Boom speakers for a serious shindig (or just two, for a stereo effect).
 You can also use the smartphone software to programme the Magic Button on top of the speaker, for one-touch access to your favourite playlists.

 A lean, mean sound machine with nifty in-app tricks